francobarbanera/CompFunction-and-Example5.9/README.md

-The Haskell module DataType implements Processes, Global Types and Compliance derivations as defined in F.Barbanera, M.Dezani-Ciancaglini  Partial Typing for Open Compliance in Multiparty Sessions
+The Haskell module DataType implements Processes, Global Types and Compliance derivations as defined in F.Barbanera, M.Dezani-Ciancaglini  Partial Typing for Open Compliance in Multiparty Sessions.

 The module CompositionFunction implements the function g with
 Input: d (compliance derivation ),